-Remark 3 For payoff functions such that homo hamiltoniensis has a unique best reply to all Hamiltonian strategies, Theorem 1 and Corollary 5 establish that preference evolution under incomplete information induces the same behaviors as strategy evolution, for any index of assortativity in the matching process.
+Remark 3 For payoff functions such that homo hamiltoniensis has a unique best reply to all Hamiltonian strategies, Theorem 1 and Corollary 5 establish that preference evolution under incomplete information induces the same behaviors as strategy evolution.

-For certain payoff functions π , the Hamiltonian best-reply correspondence is not singleton-valued.
+For certain payoff functions π , the Hamiltonian best-reply correspondence is not singletonvalued.
 The following characterization is a generalization of Maynard Smith's and Price's (1973) original definition and does not require singleton-valuedness.
 The hypothesis is instead that the degree of assortment is independent of the population share ε , a property that holds in certain kinship relations, see Section 7.